videlalvaro/tamedrabbit/README.md

 Read the instructions located in the realted README file to see how to run the server.

+Part of the work on this project has been sponsored by [Liip AG](http://www.liip.ch/en).

 ## Idea ##

 The idea of generating that relase is to provide an easy to use RabbitMQ distribution that can